 Church Bags – On your way into worship, grab one of the “Church Bags” to give your child(ren) some age-appropriate toys and activities.
 We keep them stocked with reading books and coloring books, as well as toys that don’t make a lot of noise.

 Booster Seats – For some children, all that they need is a better view of what’s happening.
 Grab a booster seat and help them watch what’s going on.

-Nursery – All Sunday morning (from 8:40 am to 12:00 pm), we offer a nursery with paid and volunteer staff.
+Nursery – We offer a nursery staff during the 8:45am traditional service at 10:00am Bible study/new member class time.
 If your child needs a break (or you do!), feel free to bring them to the nursery.
-We have a simple procedure for check in and check out to keep everyone safe, and we’ll call or text you if your child is having a difficult time (just remember to keep your phone on vibrate during worship!).
+We have a simple procedure for check in and check out to keep everyone safe, and we’ll call or text you if your child is having a difficult time.
+Just remember to keep your phone on vibrate during worship.

 The nursery is designed for children up through age 3, and it is intended to help you include them in your worship life as a family.